-Data Structure is a method that provides a proper structure and syntax to store and organize our data so it could be used efficiently.
-Data Structures provide a proper format to our data so the data can be inserted and retrieved in an expected way.
+Data Structure is a method that provides a proper structure and syntax to store and organize our data so it can be used efficiently.
+They provide a format for our data so it can be inserted and retrieved in an expected way.

 Interface

-An interface of Data Structure deals with the operation related to a particular data structure.
-Most of the famous Data Structures, such as Array, List, etc., follow some of the same interfaces.
-Data Structure supports many operations such as Insertion, Deletion, Traverse, etc.
+An interface of data structure deals with the operation related to a particular data structure.
+Most of the famous data structures, such as Array, List, etc., follow some of the same interfaces.
+It supports many operations, such as insertion, deletion, traverse, etc.

 Implementation